Betsy Braddock: Uncanny X-Force

 In the aftermath of "X-Men: Second Coming", Betsy (along with Deadpool, Fantomex, and Archangel) was selected by Wolverine to be a member of the new X-Force; the sole condition being that no one could learn of the team's existence.
 Betsy had been using her telepathy to help Warren control the "Archangel" persona in his mind, which led to the two rekindling their previous relationship.
 The team's first mission was to locate and kill Apocalypse, who had been reborn.
 Upon discovering that the reborn Apocalypse was a child, most of the team decided against killing him, but Fantomex fatally shot the boy.
 With X-Force, Betsy also faced long-time rivals such as the Reavers and the Shadow King.
 The latter succeeded in freeing the Archangel persona in Warren.
 To prevent Archangel's ascension into Apocalypse, X-Force traveled to the Age of Apocalypse to seek a Life Seed, which could cleanse Warren.
 Betsy's hesitation to kill Archangel led to her transformation into the Horseman of Death at his hands.
-Jean Grey of the Age of Apocalypse managed to revert this process, unlocking a previously untapped power in Betsy's mind, who became a full-fledged Omega-class telepath after these events.
+Jean Grey of the Age of Apocalypse managed to revert this process, unlocking a previously untapped power in Betsy's mind, who became a full-fledged Omega-level telepath after these events.
 Betsy stabbed Archangel with the Life Seed, killing Warren and creating a new being in his likeness in the process.

 After the Schism between the X-Men, while Betsy decided to stay on Utopia under Cyclops' leadership, she secretly remained part of X-Force to help whenever Wolverine requested.
 Cyclops also placed her in charge of a new X-Men Security team, asking her to be his spy and spy-hunter.

 Soon after, Captain Britain learned of Betsy's activities with X-Force through their bond and decided to retrieve her to Otherworld, where Jamie Braddock was revealed to be alive, and punish Fantomex for his crimes.
 Betsy took up the Lady Briton mantle to rescue Fantomex and was ultimately forced to kill Jamie to prevent his future self from destroying the multiverse.
 X-Force faced a new Brotherhood of Mutants, of which the Shadow King was a member.
 Betsy imprisoned his psyche for good into Omega White, whose ability was to eat psychic energy.
 After this last mission, X-Force disbanded for good and Fantomex, who had been keeping a relationship with Betsy, but died at the hands of the Brotherhood, was resurrected in three different bodies for each of his brains.

 As a member of Cyclops' Extinction Team, Betsy dealt with the fallout from Archangel's machinations in Tabula Rasa and sided with the X-Men against the Avengers once the Phoenix Force returned to Earth to reclaim a host.
 However, Daredevil made Betsy question her motives, and she joined the Avengers, the X-Men and Nova in the final battle against Cyclops.